Shopify vs. Other E-commerce Platforms for Your Online Store

 3. Calculate total costs: Look beyond monthly platform fees

-Conclusion: the smart choice for 2025
+Conclusion: the smart choice for 2026

 Frequently asked questions about e-commerce platforms

 • Yes, but quality varies.
 Shopify themes are mobile-optimized by default.
-With WooCommerce, it depends on theme choice.
+With WooCommerce, it depends on the theme choice.

 • All platforms support custom domains.
 Setup varies by platform but is possible everywhere.